NMS Setup

 Setting up NMS involves working through a wizard that gathers the information needed for Kentik to monitor metrics on devices and interfaces.
 The NMS Setup Wizard — on the NMS Setup page — is used in two contexts:

-• Updating NMS monitoring: Whenever you change the devices and interfaces in your network infrastructure you'll want to update your NMS discovery to be sure that all intended devices are being monitored. to do so, you'll access the NMS Setup page from the Discover Devices button on the NMS Devices page.
+- Updating NMS monitoring: Whenever you change the devices and interfaces in your network infrastructure you'll want to update your NMS discovery to be sure that all intended devices are being monitored. to do so, you'll access the NMS Setup page from the Discover Devices button on the NMS Discoveries Page.

 SNMP Polling for NMS

 For non-NMS applications involving SNMP, Kentik polls devices directly from the Kentik SaaS.
-In Kentik NMS, however, the monitored devices are polled by the machines on which you have deployed the Kentik NMS Agent with the NMS Setup Wizard.
+In Kentik NMS, however, the monitored devices are polled by the machines on which you have deployed Kentik's Universal agent (see Kentik NMS Agent) with the NMS Setup Wizard.

 By default, Kentik NMS will use the following SNMP polling intervals: